30-Day Notice of Information Collection Under Review; Form I-730, Refugee/Asylee Relative Petition; OMB Control No. 1615-0037.

-The Department Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection is published to obtain comments from the public and affected agencies.
-Comments are encouraged and will be accepted for sixty days until September 11, 2009.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection was previously published in the Federal Register on July 13, 2009, at 74 FR 33453, allowing for a 60-day public comment period.
+USCIS did not receive any comments.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;

 (2) Evaluate the accuracy of the agencies estimate of the burden of the proposed collection of information, including the validity of the methodology and assumptions used;